Bighorn Ram chasing a Bighorn Sheep ewe on the cliffs during the rut on a Winter Wildlife Tour

 Yellow Wood Guiding offers private Estes Park Winter Wildlife Tours of Rocky Mountain National Park in Estes Park, Colorado.

 The Winter months in Rocky Mountain National Park offer plenty of great wildlife sightings on 3.5 hour early morning and evening Wildlife Tours, with many encounters occurring just outside the car window.
 If you like Netflix, Discovery Channel or BBC nature specials you will absolutely love a Wildlife Tour.
 Beyond looking for and observing animals, we'll point out their behavior, ecology, adaptations to survive the winter, and other really cool details.
+We will also point out awesome geology, ecology and local history we see along the way.
+This tour is not focused on views, but has a few short stops for the scenery.

 Depending on the time of year we may find more wildlife around the town and suburban areas of the Estes Park region and not as much in the National Park, especially in late October through November, and again in March and April.